Aonlike/Aonlike/README.md

 - 👋 Hi, I’m @Aonlike
 - 👀 I’m interested in Tech
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on more projects
 - 📫 How to reach me 09066883142
-- 😄 Pronouns: ...
+- 😄 Semicolon: ...
 - ⚡ Fun fact: ...

 <!---